The Initiative for Peacebuilding

 - Professor Belinda Hewitt, Head of School, SSPS

-- Professor Erika Feller, Professorial Fellow, Melbourne School of Government
+- Professor Erika Feller AO, Professorial Fellow, Melbourne School of Government

 - Professor Adrian Little, Pro Vice Chancellor (International) and Professor of Political Theory